JoyliuBio/RadPredict/README.md

 2. Access the web interface at `http://localhost:5000` in your browser.

 3. Upload your genome file in FASTA format and submit for analysis.

+## Example Data

+The repository includes example data in the `Example` directory:

+- `Example/00`: Contains Deinococcus species examples with analysis results
+- `Example/01`: Contains Bacillus species and PVC examples with analysis results

+Each example folder contains:
+- `input/`: Input genome files
+- `results/`: Analysis results including:
+  - Diamond search results
+  - Prokka annotation results
+  - Prediction results

+You can use these examples to test the application or as templates for your own analyses.

 ## Model Information